 What is settings-chrome[.]com?

-In addition, most rogue websites use deceptive tactics (e.g., fake CAPTCHA verification, clickbait, etc.) to trick users into allowing their browser notifications.
-This applies to settings-chrome[.]com as well; it states - "Click Allow if you are not a robot" (or something else to that effect).
-If the notifications are enabled, the site will begin delivering intrusive advertisement campaigns.
+In addition, most rogue websites use deceptive tactics (e.g., fake CAPTCHA verification, 'clickbait', etc.) to trick users into allowing their browser notifications.
+This applies to settings-chrome[.]com as well, which states "Click Allow if you are not a robot" (or something to this effect).
+If the notifications are enabled, the site begins delivering intrusive advertisement campaigns.

 These ads are more than just an annoyance, they are also dangerous.
-When clicked on, intrusive adverts redirect to various questionable/malicious webpages and some can stealthily download/install software (e.g., PUAs).
+When clicked, intrusive ads can redirect to various dubious/malicious web pages and some can stealthily download/install software (e.g., PUAs).

-PUAs can have different functionalities, and these functions can be in varied combinations.
-For example, unwanted applications can cause redirects and/or run intrusive advert campaigns.
-What is more, most PUAs (regardless of other abilities) can track data.
+PUAs can have different functionality, and these functions can be in varied combinations.
+For example, the unwanted applications can cause redirects and run intrusive ad campaigns.

+Furthermore, most PUAs (regardless of other capabilities) can track data.
 They monitor browsing activity (visited URLs, viewed pages, searched queries, etc.) and gather personal information extracted from it (IP addresses, geolocations, and even personally identifiable details).
 The collected data is then shared with and/or sold to third parties (potentially, cyber criminals).